-The DecomRegHub partnership aims to support UK and Scottish Government objectives of minimising the cost of decommissioning to the taxpayer and industry whilst ensuring high standards of environmental protection and safety.
+The DecomRegHub partnership supports UK and Scottish Government objectives of minimising the cost of decommissioning whilst ensuring high standards of environmental protection and safety.
 It was set up to streamline the regulatory journey for offshore oil and gas decommissioning, promote regulatory clarity and coordination around decommissioning, and help industry understand compliance expectations, meet their obligations efficiently, and identify and exploit opportunities

-The Regulatory Forum provides a platform where regulators working in offshore oil and gas decommissioning can collaboratively address key cross-regulatory challenges and problems in the decommissioning life cycles, and identify shared opportunities for innovation.
-The Forum is supported by senior managers from each participating regulator, with support from regulatory and technical staff as required.
+The Regulatory Forum provides a platform for regulators working in offshore oil and gas decommissioning to collaboratively address key cross-regulatory challenges and problems in the decommissioning life cycle, and identify shared opportunities for innovation.
+The Forum is supported by senior managers from each regulator, with support from specialist staff.

 The Forum operates on five key principles:

 Our model for the Forum's operation is shown below.

 What issues can be considered by the Forum

 Regulatory Forum meetings bring clarity to the regulatory roles and remits of each partner regulator.
 We have applied this knowledge to novel issues arising from the increase in decommissioning work, such as regulating the decommissioning and removal of NORM-contaminated pipelines and coordinating regulatory input into Decommissioning Programme consultations.

 - industry and regulatory queries around emerging decommissioning processes and opportunities

 - issues where regulatory requirements appear to conflict